Borregos Salvajes Monterrey football: First Championships

-In 1970, the Coach Gustavo Zavaleta re-baptized the team with the nickname "Borregos Salvajes" (Wild Rams) in order to identify it with this species, which is characterized by its constant fight to survive in highly risky situations, always dominating from the heights the atmosphere that surrounds it and showing its superiority before the others.
+In 1970, the coach Gustavo Zavaleta re-baptized the team with the nickname "Borregos Salvajes" (Wild Rams) in order to identify it with this species, which is characterized by its constant fight to survive in highly risky situations, always dominating from the heights the atmosphere that surrounds it and showing its superiority before the others.
 From its birth to 1969 the consolidation of the sport in the institute is considered and in 1948 the Borregos Salvajes received their first trophy.
-The key time of the American football in the ITESM was the sixties, since in that decade began the selection of players to enter to the team and started some type of military era, in which the teams survived showing their physical strength and strict discipline.
+The key time of the American football in the ITESM was the 1960s, since in that decade began the selection of players to enter to the team and started some type of military era, in which the teams survived showing their physical strength and strict discipline.

-The Borregos Salvajes were crowned Champions of the Greater League of National Student Organization of American Football (ONEFA) on four occasions: 1971, 1972, 1974 and 1976.
+The Borregos Salvajes were crowned champions of the Liga Nacional Colegial on four occasions: 1971, 1972, 1974 and 1976.
 In 1977, the Borregos left the Metropolitan Conference.
-But twelve years later, the American Football team of the ITESM returned to the league this time commanded by the Head Coach Frank González, after obtaining three championships in a row in the National Conference of ONEFA.
+But 12 years later, ITESM returned to the league this time commanded by the head coach Frank González, after obtaining three championships in a row in the National Conference of ONEFA.
 In this return, they had a record of 4–4.
-In 1990, the Borregos Salvajes reached the playoffs but lost to the Aguilas Blancas.
+In 1990, the Borregos Salvajes reached the playoffs but lost to the Águilas Blancas.
 The following year they earned a record of 7–2, reaching semifinals and being left runner-up behind Cóndores.